 With a WordPress.org website, you receive full control over your website, but you also are responsible for maintaining it.
 At the same time, with all WordPress.com limitations, you don’t have to worry about software, code, security, etc.

 3. Maintenance and DevelopmentWordPress.com maintenance and development of your website are handled by the WordPress team, including breaking after upgrade, issues with plugins and themes, upgrading to the latest versions, backups, etc.

 With WordPress.org, you are fully responsible for your website, in other words, for:

 - installing and setting up your WordPress website

 - making backups.
 Use this guide to learn how to back up your WordPress installation with Softaculous.

 - updating your WordPress version

 keeping your site secure for your visitors and protecting your site against hacker attempts and spam.
-A lot of useful tips on improving the security of your WordPress website can be found in this article.
+Check out these useful tips on improving the security of your WordPress website.

 WordPress CMS provided with Namecheap hosting